timetraveller-123/tp/docs/DeveloperGuide.md

 #### **Use case: UC03 - Editing Person Detail**

-Guarantees: The Person's detail would be updated.
+Guarantees: The Person's detail would be updated only if the person exist.

 **MSS**

 1. User adds a person [UC01](#use-case-uc01---adding-a-person).
 2. User views the person list [UC02](#use-case-uc02---listing-person-list).
-3. User inputs command to edit a person's detail after looking at the list.
+3. User chose to edit a person's detail.
-4. PharmHub updates the Person list with the updated Person information and display the person on the detail display.
+4. PharmHub updates the Person list with the updated Person information.
+5. PharmHub display the person.
 <br>**Use case ends**